 David Breashears, Senior Fellow.
-An accomplished mountaineer and filmmaker, Mr. Breashears has summitted Everest five times.
+Since 1979, Breashears has combined his skills in mountaineering and photography to become an acclaimed adventure filmmaker, leading over forty expeditions to the Himalayan region and working on dozens of documentary film projects.
+David Breashears founded GlacierWorks in 2007.
 A four-time Emmy awardwinner, Breashears has directed and produced numerous films on the Himalayan region including the IMAX feature, Everest.
-He is currently Project Leader for the Asia Society's Glacial Research Imaging Project.
-Breashear recently collaborated on the meseum exhibit Rivers of Ice, Vanishing Glaciers of the Greater Himalaya .
+He served as Project Leader for the Asia Society's Glacial Research Imaging Project and collaborated on Asia Society museum exhibit Rivers of Ice, Vanishing Glaciers of the Greater Himalaya and documentary photography exhibition Coal + Ice.
+Twitter: @davidbreashears

-Josh Chin, New Media Fellow.
-Now a Multimedia Editor at the Wall Street Journal, Chin has worked as a correspondent for Global Post and a research fellow at the Asia Society.
-He is a writer and videographer working mostly in Asia and is currently based in Beijing.
+Josh Chin, Multimedia Fellow.
+Josh Chin is the Editor of the Wall Street Journal China blog, China Real Time Report.
+He also covers Chinese social media, law, and the environment for the Wall Street Journal and WSJ.com.
 He has reported on North Korean refugees in Manchuria, strip mining in southern India and a variety of other topics for publications in both the United States and Asia.
+Twitter: @joshchin

 Michael G. Kulma, Senior Fellow.
-He is the Executive Director for Global Leadership Initiatives at the Asia Society headquarters in New York.
+Mike Kulma is the Associate Vice President for Global Initiatives at the University of Chicago.
+Before that he was the Executive Director for Global Leadership Initiatives at the Asia Society headquarters in New York.
 Michael received his BA in Economics from the University of Chicago, a Master's in Public and International Affairs from the University of Pittsburgh, and a Ph.D. in Political Science from the City University of New York.

-Emily Parker, former Arthur Ross Fellow — As a member of the Policy Planning staff at the U.S. Department of State, she covers innovation, technology and 21st Century Statecraft.
-She is also an International Affairs Fellow at the Council on Foreign Relations.
-She is writing a book about the Internet and democracy.
+Emily Parker, Arthur Ross Fellow.
+Emily Parker is a Future Tense Fellow at the New America Foundation and the author of Now I Know Who My Comrades Are: Voices From the Internet Underground (2014).
+Previously, she was a member of Secretary Clinton’s Policy Planning staff at the U.S. Department of State.
 As journalist, she has covered Japan and China for both The Wall Street Journal and The New York Times.
 Ms. Parker's work can be found at emilyparkerwrites.com.
+Twitter: @emilydparker

-Susan Shirk, former Arthur Ross Fellow —She is director of the University of California system-wide Institute on Global Conflict and Cooperation and Ho Miu Lam Professor of China and Pacific Relations in the Graduate School of International Relations and Pacific Studies, University of California, San Diego.
+Susan Shirk, Arthur Ross Fellow.
+Susan Shirk is the chair of the 21st Century China Program and Ho Miu Lam Professor of China and Pacific Relations at the School of International Relations and Pacific Studies (IR/PS) at UC San Diego.
 Shirk first traveled to China in 1971 and has been doing research there ever since.
 During 1997-2000, Shirk served as Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, with responsibility for China, Taiwan, Hong Kong and Mongolia.
 A leading scholar of U.S.-Asia relations, Professor Shirk was the inaugural Arthur Ross Fellow at the Center.